KatherineMichel/portfolio/doc/2024-recap.md

 Terry Black's Barbecue
 * Fast moving line
 * Fast service at the counter
-* High quality, barked brisket with a lot more fat
+* High quality, barked brisket with more fat
 * Large, loud, hall-like atmosphere

 The perfect barbecue restaurant would be Franklin's Barbecue brisket sold with the fast service and ambience of Terry Black's Barbecue.